SydBal/SydBal/README.md

 - Competitive Casual Gamer
 - Dog Lover

-Thank you for stopping by an checking out my library of code.
+Thank you for stopping by and checking out my library of code.